 Football or Flipping Jigs – Football or flipping jigs can work exceptionally well especially in the late summer.
 Deep water bass will slowly make their way to the mouths of coves and start to stage there before fall.
 But you can also add in other large structures extending out into the main lake.

-I recommend that 1/2-ounce tungsten football jig made by Mythik Lures.
+I recommend the 1/2-ounce tungsten football jig made by Mythik Lures.
 Their tungsten jigs have some great features such as, they have custom skirt colors for any type of water, they are hand-tied so the skirt doesn’t fall off after a single season, and the jig head color is baked on for extra durability.
 Best of all these jigs can be flipped too, plus the football shape head resists getting hung up!
 These jigs are awesome and is perfect for both beginners and veteran anglers, and it’s conveniently available on Amazon.
-You can see their current prices by clicking here.

 Colors you need: green pumpkin, watermelon red, black and blue.